 – Mark Zuckerberg (CEO, Facebook)

-The decision to improve data tracking for WhatsApp Business indicates that Facebook is allocating more and more resources to products popular outside the U.S. WhatsApp’s popularity in the U.S. has been steadily declining and Facebook seems to know they will have a tough time regaining trust from North American audiences after their recurring privacy concerns.
+The decision to improve data tracking for WhatsApp Business indicates that Facebook is allocating more and more resources to products popular outside the U.S. Market Opportunity Analysis makes it evident that WhatsApp’s popularity in the U.S. has been steadily declining.
+And Facebook seems to know they will have a tough time regaining the trust of North American audiences after their recurring privacy concerns.

 Relative popularity of messaging apps worldwide